KPersaud11-BC/School_District_Analysis/README.md

 - **How is the school summary affected?**
 There is a very slight decrease in the average scores and the % passing for each subject area and overall.

+Initial Analysis Code:

+Challenge Code:

 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
 There is no change in Thomas High School's performance relative to the other schools.
-It remains in the high performing schools dataframe in both analyses
+It remains in the high performing schools dataframe in both analyses.

 - **How does replacing the ninth-grade scores affect the following:**
   - Math and reading scores by grade
+  By removing 9th grade math and reading scores from Thomas HS, the dataframes show nan for that intersection.

   - Scores by school spending
+  There is a very slight decrease across all column categories in the $630-644 bin, in which Thomas High School is categorized.
+However, since the difference in the hundredths and thousandths, it is unnoticeable when rounded using our formatting.
   - Scores by school size
+  There is a very slight decrease across all column categories in the Medium size bin, in which Thomas High School is categorized.
+However, since the difference in the     hundredths and thousandths, it is unnoticeable when rounded using our formatting.
   - Scores by school type
+  There is a very slight decrease across all column categories in the Charter type, in which Thomas High School is categorized.
+However, since the difference in the     hundredths and thousandths, it is unnoticeable when rounded using our formatting.

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.